INSEAD MBA Essay Advice 2025-2026

 Essay 2

 You will need to provide sufficient context for a reader to readily understand the nature of the situation or project, the stakes involved, and the outcome.
 Another word of caution: Be wary of simply presenting a veiled strength (or humble brag).
-Make sure the failure is truly embodied.
+Make sure the stress is truly embodied–and that it was, indeed, “highly” significant.

-As is common practice for this sort of response that requires candidates to introduce negative information, you’ll want to summarize the situation and the failure itself in relatively few words.
-Regarding your response to the failure, focus on the positive.
-The bulk of the essay should be reserved for your post-failure insights and actions.
-Once you have summarized the failure, move onto what you learned and how you ultimately applied that successfully.
+You’ll want to summarize the situation and what made it stressful (e.g. the scope of a project was beyond your usual work, you had to make a decision with incomplete information, a teammate wasn’t carrying their weight, etc.) in relatively few words.
+Regarding your response to stress, focus on the positive.
+The bulk of the essay should be reserved for your response and related actions, then moving onto what you learned and how you ultimately applied that successfully.
+Be sure to select a situation that entailed collaboration or engagement–INSEAD wants to see your interactions with others.
 Assert how the event improved your professional outlook or changed your approach to work, then account for the actions related to this improvement.
-You can then expand on a successful situation in which you applied what you learned from the initial failure.
+You can then expand on a successful example in which you applied what you learned from the stressful situation.

 Optional Essay